mas802/openhab-geojson/README.md

 To set this select the root node and click "Add Metadata" then enter geojson as the custom namespace.

 - nav: an array of groups for the main navigation
+- modes: an array of modes for the main navigation
 - rotation: a rotation matrix

-Example: This will create a navigation with 3 nodes and rotate the floorplan by 10 degrees.
+Example: This will create a navigation with 3 nodes, 2 modes and rotate the floorplan by 10 degrees.
 ```
 value: " "
 config: